Omar-Sa03/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

-# AWS Scalable Retail Platform Architecture
+# AWS Scalable E-Commerce Platform Architecture

-## Business Challenge
+## Scenario

 A rapidly growing e-commerce platform is gearing up for their biggest sales event of the year - Black Friday.
 Historical data shows traffic can surge up to 10x normal volumes within minutes, and the company cannot afford any downtime or performance degradation.